What are habits like nail biting?

 Nail biting is one of those habits that is so common in both children and adults.
 I know this only too well because I was a nail-biter from a very early age.
 Children often copy the behaviour of their parents, until it becomes automatic within them.
 In my case, I copied my father, picked up the habit from him and it ended up staying with me for almost 30 years!
 Other habits that children can copy from their parents are phobias – if parents constantly repeat that something is to be feared, children will inevitably start fearing the object that causes the fear in their parents.
 Yes, many phobias are simply inherited.
 But that is another topic and you can read about phobias here (Hypnotherapy for anxiety, stress, phobias ).

 If the nail biting habit is not copied from parents or other significant caregivers, then the two major causes for it are stress and anxiety.
 Nail biting often becomes a way of coping with these as the body produces feel-good neurotransmitters (serotonin and endorphins) when a person bites their nails.
 This is simply because the body is reacting to the initial pain of nail biting.
-Therefore, many nail biters will tell you that it makes them feel good and, surely enough, that it almost feels like an addiction.
-However, through the constant repetition of putting fingers in one’s mouth and biting them, it becomes an automatic process.
+Therefore, many nail biters will tell you that it makes them feel good and, surely enough, that it’s a habit they can’t stop.
+In fact, through the constant repetition of putting fingers in one’s mouth and biting them, it becomes an automatic process.
 As a result, people will bite their nails even when they are not particularly stressed and they may often bite their nails without even realising that they are doing it.

 Nail biting is not something people like to do but simply end up doing subconsciously.
 It feels like it is almost impossible to stop no matter how hard you try.
 Nail biters often feel embarrassed and self-conscious but can feel powerless when it comes to stopping the habit.
 Moreover, it can be a rather dangerous habit too, due to all kinds of bacteria and dirt getting into our bodies via the hands.